sassoftware/sas-trustworthy-ai-life-cycle/website/docs/7-monitor-model.md

 ---

 # 7. Monitor model
-Models become less effective over time, so it is important to monitor models for potential issues and decay. b
+Models become less effective over time, so it is important to monitor models for potential issues and decay.

 ## 7.1 Monitor model